Eth3rna1/exec/comments.md

 * Implemented the main function

-# To-Do

-* Doc code where necessary
+* Documented code where necessary